CatalinBurlacuThinslices/Signal-Group-Messenger-PoC/PROFILE_NAME_GUIDE.md

 3. **Be consistent** - Use the same name across platforms
 4. **Update for context** - Change your status based on availability
 5. **Test it** - Send yourself a message to see how it looks
+6. **Add a picture** - Profile pictures make your messages more recognizable 📸

 ---